-- feelings of hopelessness and not wanting to carry on living
+- feeling suicidal, hopeless and not wanting to carry on living.

-Whatever the reason, research indicates that the relationship between the client and the therapist is most the important element for good therapeutic work to happen.
+Whatever the reason, research indicates that the relationship between the client or clients and the therapist is most the important element for good therapeutic work to happen.
 I believe that each of us has a unique history.
-With this in mind I aim to welcome each client as an individual, so that we can find a way of working together that feels safe and supportive for you.
+With this in mind I aim to welcome each client as an individual and each couple as distinctive in their own way, so that we can find a way of working together that feels safe and supportive for you.

 As human beings we are always in our bodies.
 For example depression and anxiety have physical symptoms, such as waking early and not being able to get back to sleep, or feeling nauseous and your heart beating too fast.
 Paying attention to what is happening in our bodies can help bring unconscious thoughts and feelings into awareness, in therapy we can explore these free from critical judgment and a sense of shame.